niccolox/percy-webdriverio-compare/ONBOARDING.md

 ## Percy Visual Testing

-Demo uses Percy.io Visual Testing platform and Webdriver.io to do the following
+The Percy Assignments Demo uses Percy.io Visual Testing framework and platform and Webdriver.io as Test Runner

 * uses ```npm run visual:baseline``` to buid a Percy visual baseline of Browserstack.com production website
-* uses ```npm run visual:compare``` to Percy visual comparison of Browserstack staging site compared to the baseline of the production site
+* uses ```npm run visual:compare``` to make a Percy visual comparison of Browserstack staging site compared to the baseline of the production site
+* use Percy list view and snapshot view to Review, Approve etc visual changes
-* Webdriver.io is used to drive Percy Snapshots
+* Webdriver.io is used to drive Percy Snapshots, Webdriver.io is the Test Runner, Percy.io is the Visual Testing Automation framework and platform
-* some ideas on a DSL are sketched out
+* additionally, development ideas are sketched out;
+  * refactor to have a single test which accepts arguments
+  * npm accepts arguments
+  * create a CLI UX which requires no config
+  * DEV GOAL @todo npm run visual:baseline -baseline_url "https://www.browserstack.com" -compare_url https://k8.bsstag.com
+  * DEV GOAL @todo npm run visual:compare -baseline_url "https://www.browserstack.com" -compare_url https://k8.bsstag.com .
+Before proceeding with that I'll sync with CE team, this may already be done.

 ### Summary